 - Fill muffin cups 2/3 full.
 Top each muffin with about 1 teaspoon of streusel mixture.

 - Mix flour, sugar, and cinnamon together.
 Cut butter into dry ingredients using a pastry cutter or forks.

 My kiddos will be enjoying these sweet muffins the next couple mornings for breakfast –that’s if they make it through snack time!
 They’ve been chowing down pretty hard on them!
 Not that I blame them!

 Making these pumpkin muffins or these pumpkin cookies are such fun fall treats and I enjoy making them with and for my kiddos!
 If you’re looking for another fall flavored breakfast be sure to check out my Slow Cooker Pumpkin Oatmeal or my Apple Cinnamon Pancakes!
-And if you’re looking for some lightened up fall comfort food for dinner be sure to subscribe to my email list and I’ll send you my Easy + Healthy 4 Week Fall Meal Plan!
+And if you’re looking for some lightened up fall comfort food for dinner be sure to subscribe to my email list and I’ll send you one week FREE of my Real Food Comfort meal plan!

 Thanks so much for checking out these healthy & delicious pumpkin muffins!